tiagopereira/WENO4.jl/README.md

 | 500 | 500 | 4.50 | 7.43 | 10.90 | 26.41 |
 | 500 | 10000 | 83.60 | 90.00 | 121.49 | 141.00 |

 The times were normalised to the linear interpolation times for the case of `(Npoints=100, Ninterp=100)`.
 Linear interpolation was performed using Interpolations.jl.
 Monotonic interpolation was performed using Interpolations.jl, using `SteffenMonotonicInterpolation`.
-Spline interpolation was performed with a cubic spline using Dierckx.jl.
+Cubic spline interpolation was performed using Dierckx.jl.
 All timings include the creation of an interpolant and performing the interpolation at the required points.